 - Negotiating a fair settlement for your claim

 We are ready to fight for the compensation you deserve.
-Contact us today in St. Petersburg, Florida, to get started with forming an attorney-client relationship.
+Contact us today in St. Petersburg, FL to get started with forming an attorney-client relationship.

 Common Causes of Sidewalk Injuries

 When sidewalks are not kept in a safe condition, people can be injured as a result.
 Common causes of sidewalk injuries include:

 - Cracked sidewalks

 - Broken sidewalks

 - Mud, gravel, or other substances on the ground